 Consult a general practitioner who has a contract with the health insurance funds.
 Show your European Health Insurance Card and ID or passport at the appointment.
 A fixed basic fee is charged for treatment, which the Office of Health invoices retrospectively.
-In 2014, the basic fee was CHF 67.
 The standard fee covers your treatment and doctors´ visits for one month.
 Treatment is free for persons under the age of 20, and pensioners pay half the fee.
 You can choose your general practitioner freely.
 You can consult a specialist if you have a general practitioner´s referral.

 If you consult a non-contracted doctor, you will have to pay the full cost and will be only be reimbursed at 50 per cent.

 There are no state-provided dental care services in Liechtenstein.
 Treatment provided by private dentists is not reimbursed, therefore you must pay the full costs at the appointment yourself.